daisyUniverse/markdog/README.md

  8. Create both an API and a UI for creating and retrieving custom dialogue trees
  9. Make it so that it can be embedded in a website as an x-frame

 ## Feature Creep
 - Allow users to draw out their own faces/portraits/emotions in a built in simple and fun paint tool
 - Allow users to build rooms out of DR assets which can have flavor text attatched to whatever you want
 - Allow these rooms to have doorways that can link to other rooms by ID
 - Allow custom branching conversations to branch off into other conversations by linking the ID as the next message

 ### Why are you doing this
 I'm a backend developer and I'm desperate to build a video game in a way that I understand.
 Also I wanted to add a comment section to my website and I thought this would be cool

 ### Are you using any AI on this project?
 NO!!!!!!!!!!!!!!
 FUCK YOU!!!!!!!!!!
 IF YOU PR AI CODE I WILL MAKE FUN OF YOU!!!!
+DIE!!!!

 ### Why the name?
 markdog. like markdown but for annoying dogs

 ### credits:
-toby fox for creating that fucking game that i love https://code.deltarune.wiki for hosting the code in an accessible way to read Monster Energy drink for energizing Monsters (works on humans)
+- toby fox for creating that fucking game that i love
+- https://code.deltarune.wiki for hosting the code in an accessible way to read
+- Monster Energy drink for energizing Monsters (works on humans)